It was 2008, and the world had just gone bananas.

 She has been a voracious reader for as long as she can remember and finds people who don’t read deeply suspicious.
 She loves cryptic crosswords, apostrophes, and fixing spelling mistakes in red pen.
 Her writing career began in high-school with a series of poems which have – mercifully – been lost.
 These days she sticks to copywriting and tries to keep the tortured metaphors to a minimum.

 Rowena keeps things on track at Words for Breakfast.
 She’s the one chasing up wayward copywriters, communicating with clients, and making sure nothing is forgotten.

-Although Ro loves a good pun and does do some copywriting, account management is her area of expertise.
+Although Ro loves a good pun and does some copywriting, account management is her area of expertise.
 Her knack for building great client relationships comes from more than a decade in the sales and digital marketing sphere, including stints with MSN in Auckland and Yahoo in London and Sydney.

 Ro spends her days meeting with clients, briefing writers, and trying not to sigh too loudly when the copywriting team forgets her filing system.

 Katherine is Words for Breakfast’s oldest copywriter – in both senses of the word